Train-travel booking guide

 Travel agencies have experienced staff who use more sophisticated booking systems than consumer-facing websites.
 They can reserve tickets as soon as they go on sale and access rail options and fares you might not find online.

-One big advantage of agencies is that they tailor-make your journey.
+One big advantage of agencies is that they tailor your journey.
 You can choose a schedule that suits your party best without worrying about the frustrations of making it work when booking online.

 You benefit from human, rather than algorithmic, intelligence.
 Rail-booking agents can create an itinerary of trains you want and book them in the most convenient and economical way possible.